AACN Greater Memphis Area Chapter Annual Seminar September 26, 2025

 Susan Cooper, MSN, RN, FAAN.
 Senior Vice President and Chief Integration Officer Regional One Health, Memphis, TN

-This activity has been submitted to the American Association of Critical-Care Nurses for approval to award contact hours.
-The American Association of Critical-Care Nurses is accredited as an approver of nursing continuing professional development by the American Nurses Credentialing Center’s Commission on Accreditation.
+This nursing continuing professional development activity was approved by the American Association of Critical-Care Nurses, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.

 Registration Refund and Cancellation Policy